 What we know about Travis King, the U.S. soldier who crossed into North Korea

 Officials say Pvt.
-2nd Class Travis King has been a calvary scout with the U.S. Army since January 2021.
+2nd Class King has been a cavalry scout with the U.S. Army since January 2021.

 Before bolting into North Korea, King was being escorted to an airport outside of Seoul where he was expected to board a plane bound for Fort Bliss, Texas, to face military disciplinary action.

-One member of the tour group described the incident on a now-deleted Facebook post, saying the King cried out, then ran between two buildings and eventually into North Korea.
-It is unclear if he planned to defect.
+One member of the tour group described the incident on a now-deleted Facebook post, saying the King laughed loudly, then ran between two buildings and eventually into North Korea.

+Another told the AP that King was one of 43 tourists in the group and appeared to be traveling alone, dressed casually in jeans and a T-shirt.

+He made his move at the end of the tour, disappearing down a narrow passageway between the DMZ's famous blue buildings before the soldiers standing guard on the South Korean side had time to respond, said the woman, Sarah Leslie.

 During a Tuesday press conference, Defense Secretary Lloyd Austin said officials believe King is in the custody of the Democratic People's Republic of Korea.